IgorRado1/Angular-Naloga/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+This is how I set up the project locally.

+## Main files

+The primary files that were edited for this website are:
+- app.component.css
+- app.component.html
+- app.component.ts

+Additionally, I added images to the assets folder, which are utilized throughout the project.

 ## Code scaffolding